masesgroup/NetPDF/README.md

-# NetPDF: [PDFBox](https://pdfbox.apache.org) APIs for .NET
+# NetPDF: [PDFBox](https://pdfbox.apache.org) suite for .NET

-NetPDF is a comprehensive suite of libraries and tools to use [PDFBox](https://pdfbox.apache.org) APIs and .NET side-by-side.
+NetPDF is a comprehensive suite of libraries and tools to use [PDFBox](https://pdfbox.apache.org) and .NET side-by-side.

 ### Libraries and Tools